-Self-awareness is necessary if you want to be a skillful and successful manager.
+Self-awareness is necessary if you want to be a skilful and successful manager.
 But it is not enough.
 Psychological health issues like depression or burn-out as well as physical health problems like back pain https://www.zeowo.com/ have a huge impact on whether one becomes successful or not.

 As Freud once pointed out, insight gained painfully on the couch may simply transform an unaware neurotic into an enlightened neurotic.
 It can take a long time digging into the muddy subconscious to get insights into normal and abnormal behaviours.
-It is also a painful process because long forgotten scars are revealed.
+It is also a painful process because long-forgotten scars are revealed.

 But it is important to know what to do with these insights.
 This is why behaviourist psychologists often disagree with analysts.
 Analysts look for the cause of wrong assumptions and self-defeating behaviour, while the behaviourist school looks for ways to change them.

 In organizational psychology, another question has to be addressed: how do you help managers use self-awareness to become better leaders?